WrightonLabCSU/DRAM/README.md

 For information on how DRAM is changing, please read the most recent [release notes](https://github.com/WrightonLabCSU/DRAM/releases/latest).

-### DRAM2 Development Note
+### DRAM v2 Development Note

-The DRAM development team is actively working on DRAM2.
-We do not anticipate adding any additional functionality to DRAM, i.e. DRAM1.
-Features requested for DRAM1 will be added to DRAM2, to the best of our ability and as appropriate.
-We will continue to fix bugs and assist the user community in troubleshooting DRAM1, and support will not end for a long time yet, but the 1.4 release cycle will be the last.
+The DRAM development team is actively working on DRAM v2.
+We do not anticipate adding any additional functionality to DRAM, i.e. DRAM v1.
+Features requested for DRAM1 will be added to DRAM v2, to the best of our ability and as appropriate.

+#### DRAM v2 Public Beta

+DRAM v2 is now open for public beta testing.
+You can try out DRAM v2 by heading over to the dev branch of this [repository](https://github.com/WrightonLabCSU/DRAM/tree/dev)

+DRAM v2 was implemented in [Nextflow](https://www.nextflow.io) due to its innate scalability on HPCs and containerization, ensuring rigorous reproducibility and version control, thus making it ideally suited for high-performance computing environments.

 ## Getting Started Part 1: Installation